Kader Mangane

-Abdou Kader Mangane (born 23 March 1983) is a Senegalese former professional footballer who played as a defender.
+Abdou Kader Mangane (born 23 March 1983) is a Senegalese former professional footballer who played as a centre-back and defensive midfielder.
 He spent most of his career in France.
 At international level, he made 23 appearances for the Senegal national team scoring 1 goal.

 Club career

 Mangane began his career in his native Senegal before joining Switzerland and Neuchâtel Xamax in 2001, where he spent six years.
 He then went to play five seasons in French Ligue 1, for Lens during the 2007–08 season, and Rennes.

 On 17 July 2012, Mangane signed a three-year contract with Saudi club Al-Hilal for an undisclosed fee.

 He joined English Premier League team Sunderland on loan until the end of the season on 14 January 2013.

 On 31 July 2015, Mangane signed for Gazélec Ajaccio on a one-year contract.

 Controversy

 On 21 March 2009, during a Ligue 1 game against Valenciennes he seriously injured opposing midfielder Jonathan Lacourt in a challenge which resulted in a double fracture of the tibia and fibula.
 He was suspended until 1 June 2009.